mzazon/awesome-cloud-projects/azure/serverless-infrastructure-deployment/serverless-infrastructure-deployment.md

    echo "✅ Sample ARM template created and uploaded"
    ```

-   The sample ARM template demonstrates infrastructure-as-code principles with proper parameterization and resource organization.
+   The sample ARM template demonstrates infrastructure-as-code principles with proper parameterization, security configurations, and the latest API version.
 This template serves as a foundation for testing the deployment workflow and can be extended for complex infrastructure requirements.

 6. **Create Deployment Script for Container Job**: